baron42bba/.emacs.d/elpa/csv-mode-readme.txt

 characters (and must if they contain separator characters).
 This implementation supports quoted fields, where the quote characters allowed are specified by the value of the customizable user option `csv-field-quotes'.
-By default, the only separator is a comma and the only field quote is a double quote.
+By default, the both commas and tabs are considered as separators and the only field quote is a double quote.
 These user options can be changed ONLY by customizing them, e.g. via M-x customize-variable.

 CSV mode commands ignore blank lines and comment lines beginning with the value of the buffer local variable `csv-comment-start',